Smok323/PiSecurityCam/README.md

-#Raspberry Pi Security Cam with Web Interface
+# Raspberry Pi Security Cam with Web Interface
 Using opencv and django

+# Non Functional
+Still Needs Lots of Work